 Theoretical Computer Science forms the foundations of computing.
 One of its primary aims is to provide a mathematically grounded theory for developing sophisticated algorithms for real-world problems.
 This includes mathematical modelling of algorithmic approaches, estimation of the complexity of computational problems, and understanding the limits of efficient computation through computational complexity.

-The Algorithms and Complexity theme is led by Kristina Vušković.
-Research within the theme includes graph theory, algorithms on graphs and discrete structures, the computational complexity of problems on discrete structures, logic and proof complexity, deterministic scheduling theory and its applications, randomised algorithms, probabilistic analysis of algorithms, approximation algorithms and combinatorial optimisation.
+The Algorithms and Complexity theme is led by Professor Kristina Vušković.
+Research within the theme includes graph theory, logic and model theory, combinatorial optimisation, scheduling theory, algorithms on graphs and data structures, the computational complexity of problems on discrete structures, randomized algorithms, probabilistic analysis of algorithms and approximation algorithms.

 The research interests of the individual members include:

-- Kristina Vušković: Structural graph theory with algorithmic consequences.
+- Kristina Vušković: Structural graph theory and graph algorithms.
+Publications

 We also have a large and lively group of postgraduate research students and postdoctoral fellows.
-We have been very successful in obtaining support from EPSRC and other funders and maintain a high number of international research collaborations.
+We have been very successful in obtaining support from EPSRC and other funders and maintain a high number of international research collaborations (see grants).

 Jointly with the School of Mathematics, we organise the Algorithms, Logic, and Algebra seminars.